beltonhe/CMPUT404-assignment-webserver/README.md

 * Mandy Meindersma

 * Completed by jinzhou (Belton He)
-* collaborated with Kanishk, Xinjian and Kar3
+* collaborated with Kanishk, Xinjian, renyu and Kar3

 But the server.py example is derived from the python documentation examples thus some of the code is Copyright © 2001-2013 Python